 Jeroen: Wonderful.
 So that gives you the opportunity to maybe have you on the podcast one more time somewhere in the next few years.
 So who knows!
 Because there are so many topics I still would like to dive into, but we already had quite a long conversation which is great.

 Jeroen: Before wrapping up, I would like to ask you if there is something where you say “I would love to share this” or “Jeroen, it’s unfortunate that you didn’t ask this?”

 Anneka: No, I think you’ve asked a whole array of questions.
 I’m perfectly satisfied, thanks!
 Thanks for asking.

 Jeroen: Thank you very much.
 We’ll give you a small present afterwards for all the time you’ve spent with us and all the great answers to all those questions.
 I felt very privileged to ask them and for this wide-ranging conversation, thank you so much!

 Anneka: Thanks for your time.
 Thanks, Jeroen!

 Jeroen: Thank you!

 You’ve been listening to Leaders in Finance.
 We hope you’ve enjoyed this episode and we do appreciate very much any feedback you might have.
 What’s keeping you busy and whom would you like us to talk to in the future?
 Please let us know through an Apple or Google review.
 You can also contact us through social media platforms or directly by sending an email.
 We would very much appreciate it if you’d reach out to us.
 We would also like thank our partners for their ongoing support in making this podcast possible.
-They are Interim Valley, FG Lawyers, Odgers Berndtson executive search and Roland Berger.
+They are Kayak, FG Lawyers, Odgers Berndtson executive search and Roland Berger.